Beacon Hill, Juniper Bank and Aston Wood Walk

 Aston Wood forms a curving block on a plateau and the north-west facing escarpment.
 About two thirds of the wood consists of beech forest, which once provided the materials for local furniture industry, but a number of other trees share the canopy, especially ash and cherry, but also oak, whitebeam, sycamore and hornbeam.
 Holly, hawthorn and elder form a sparse understorey with rowan and hazel coppice stools at the eastern end.
 The eastern third of Aston Wood is dominated by ash with oak and beech, the boundary bank being marked by three large stools of small-leaved lime.
 Look out for red kites, buzzards, fallow deer, Muntjac deer and carpets of bluebells in the spring.
 The beech woods contain a number of flint and chalk pits, which once provides the materials for local house and road building.
 Smaller hollows may have been sawpits associated with the furniture industry.

-Follow the woodland path, the route of which is marked by white arrows on the trees.
+Immediately after the gate take the left hand fork and follow the woodland path, the route of which is marked by white arrows on the trees.
 In winter, you will be able to see the Oxford Vale through the trees on your right, but this is largely obscured when the trees are in leaf.
+In springtime these woodlands are covered in a carpet of bluebells.

 On reaching the far side of Aston Wood, go straight ahead, ignoring a right-hand footpath (L12).
 You will soon reach a lane.
 Turn right and follow the lane back to the car park.